Cishoon/OPTEE-WAMR/README.md

 This project is based on specific versions of `unine-watz`, `wasm-micro-runtime`, and `optee_os`, ensuring compatibility across different modules within the latest OPTEE environment.

-- The project is based on version `a436628` of `unine-watz` (Apache License 2.0) and has removed the original project’s remote authentication components.
+- The project is based on version `a436628` of `unine-watz` (Apache License 2.0) and has removed the original project's remote authentication components.
 - The project references version `cba4c782` of `wasm-micro-runtime` (Apache License 2.0) for compiling usable `AoT` files.
 - The project is based on version `19662e4` of `optee_os`, with the addition of the `mprotect` system call.